 — Bayo Akomolafe, These Wilds Beyond Our Fences (2017)

-In 2025, BASE will focus on “making kinships” as an intentional and creative act, moving beyond biological connections to build meaningful relationships among humans, non-humans, and more-than-humans.
+In 2025, BASE will focus on “making kinships” as an intentional and creative act, moving beyond biological connections to build meaningful relationships among humans, non-human beings, and more-than-human entities.

-This exploration seeks to rethink relationships from an ecological and intersectional perspective, fostering coexistence and collaboration, where interdependence and alliance replace division and exclusion.
+This exploration aims to rethink relationships from an ecological and intersectional perspective, fostering coexistence and collaboration, where interdependence and alliance replace division and exclusion.

 Anna Tsing writes:

-«we are never static individuals; from the beginning, we have lived in collaboration with all sorts of beings», emphasizing that our existence is interwoven with others.
-This prompts us to view kinship as a network of new friendships that include other-than-human creatures and entities with whom we share our ecological space.
+«we are never static individuals; from the beginning, we have lived in collaboration with all sorts of beings»¹ , emphasizing that our existence is interwoven with others.
+This prompts us to view kinship as a network of new connections that include other-than-human creatures and entities with whom we share our ecological space.

 This reflection evolved from a year-long program on conviviality, exploring how we inhabit the city, the body, and the planet.